vigneshsankariyer1234567890/tp/docs/UserGuide.md

 Sometimes, you may need to assign the same tag to more than just one contact, or remove the same tag from more than just one contact.

-Well, you can use the `tag` and the `tagrm` commands to do so!
+You can use the `tag` and the `tagrm` commands to do so!
 Just specify a **range of numbers** as the index rather than a single number.

 Format (`tag`): `tag INDEX [,INDEX]…​ -n TAGNAME [-v VALUE] [-s]`